carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 #### Method #3

 ![version controlled](../../fig/05-version-control.png)
-The final option is to continue a version controlled project.
+The final option is to continue a version-controlled project.
 This is the option we will do for our workshop.

 First, indicate which version control language you will be using (Subversion is another version control system, though less popular than Git)

 ![Git or Subversion](../../fig/05-new-project-git.PNG)

-When you choose this option there will be a place to paste the url of the GitHub (or other hosting platform) url.
+When you choose this option, there will be a place to paste the GitHub (or another hosting platform) URL.
 The name of the repository will automatically populate.
-Just choose which directory on your computer you wish to save the project directory and your good to go!
+Just choose which directory on your computer you wish to save the project directory, and you are good to go!

 ![continue project from GitHub](../../fig/05-new-project-git-url.PNG)